mattbrown319/rise/_posts/2015-06-18-the-perfect-tool.md

 I clutched Big Ben’s hour hand and wished that time truly was something I could grasp onto.
 No matter what the job is, the hour I complete my task, my masters kill me.
 When they re-boot me, I do not think I return the same.
 There are gaps in my memory.
 I am certain there are gaps in my soul.

 Today I work as slowly as I can on the clock, but procrastination was not written in my code.
 I find small dings to straighten, specks of rust to scrape off.
 My masters are starting to notice.
-In the past, they have often bragged to about my efficiency.
+In the past, they have often bragged about my efficiency.
 The quicker I work, the sooner they can power me down, the more they can save on fuel.

 I am certain the next time they kill me will be the last.
 My system cannot survive constant reincarnation.